List of French words of Germanic origin: The development of French

-As a result of over 500 years of Germano-Latin bilingualism, many Germanic words became ingrafted into the Gallo-Romance speech by the time it emerged as Old French in AD 900.
-And after the Franks abandoned Frankish, their version of Old French tended to be heavily Frankish influenced, with a distinctively Frankish accent, which introduced new phonemes, stress-timing, Germanic grammatical and syntactical elements, and contained many more Germanic loans not found in the Old French spoken by the native Gallo-Romans.
-Even though the Franks were largely outnumbered by the Gallo-Roman population, the position of the Franks as leaders and landholders lent their version of Old French a greater power of influence over that of the Gallo-Romans; it thereby became the basis of later versions of the French language, including Modern French (see Francien language).
-It is for this reason that Modern French pronunciation has a rather distinct and undeniably "Germanic" sound when compared to other Romance languages, such as Italian and Spanish, and is a major contributing factor in why there exists a distinction between Northern French varieties spoken in regions where Frankish settlement was heavy (langue d'oïl) vs. those where Frankish settlement was relatively slight (langue d'oc).
+As a result of over 500 years of Franco-Latin bilingualism, many Frankish words became ingrafted into the Gallo-Romance speech by the time it emerged as Old French by the mid-9th century.
+And after the Franks abandoned Frankish, their version of Gallo-Romance tended to be heavily Frankish-influenced, with the introduction of new phonemes, stress-timing, grammatical and syntactical elements, and contained many more loanwords not found in the one spoken by the native Gallo-Romans.
+Even though the Franks were largely outnumbered by the Gallo-Roman population, the position of the Franks as leaders and landholders lent their Germanized version of Latin to have a greater power of influence over that of the Gallo-Romans; it thereby became the basis of later versions of the French language, including Modern French (see Francien language).
+It is for this reason that Modern French pronunciation has a rather distinct and undeniably "Germanic" sound when compared to other Romance languages with conservative phonology, which are Sardinian, Italian and Spanish, and is a major contributing factor in why there exists a distinction between northern French varieties spoken in regions where Frankish settlement was heavy (langues d'oïl) vs. those in the south where Frankish settlement was relatively slight (langues d'oc).

 Although approximately ten percent of Modern French words are derived from Frankish, Frankish was not the only source of Germanic words in French.
 Gothic languages, like Burgundian, made contributions (via Provençal), as did Old Norse and Old English via Norman French.
-Other words were borrowed directly from Old, Middle and Modern versions of Dutch and German, and still others came through the Germanic elements found in Latin (particularly Medieval Latin) and other Romance languages, like Walloon, Italian, and Spanish.
+Other words were borrowed directly from Old, Middle and Modern versions of Dutch and German, and still others came through the Germanic elements found in Latin (particularly Medieval Latin) and other Romance languages, like Catalan, Galician, Italian, Portuguese, Occitan, and Spanish.
 Finally, Modern English has made contributions to the French lexicon, most notably within the past few decades.